codalnest/files/tax-code.md

 (E) Notwithstanding any law to the contrary, the importation of COVID-19 vaccine shall be exempt from import duties, taxes and other fees, subject to the approval or licenses issued by the Department of Health or the Food and Drug Administration.

-(F) Persons who directly import petroleum products defined under Republic Act No. 8479, otherwise known as the ‘Downstream Oil Industry Deregulation Act of 1998’​【𝟲𝟬𝟵 𝗺】, for resale in the Philippine customs territory and/or in free zones as defined under Republic Act No. 10863, otherwise known as the Customs Modernization and Tariff Act, shall not be entitled to the foregoing tax and duty incentives, and shall be subject to appropriate taxes imposed under this Code..
+(F) Persons who directly import petroleum products defined under Republic Act No. 8479, otherwise known as the ‘Downstream Oil Industry Deregulation Act of 1998’, for resale in the Philippine customs territory and/or in free zones as defined under Republic Act No. 10863, otherwise known as the Customs Modernization and Tariff Act, shall not be entitled to the foregoing tax and duty incentives, and shall be subject to appropriate taxes imposed under this Code..

 Any law to the contrary notwithstanding, the importation of petroleum products by any person, including registered business enterprises, shall be subject to the payment of applicable duties and taxes as provided under Republic Act No. 10863, otherwise known as the Customs Modernization and Tariff Act, and this Code, respectively, upon importation into the Philippine customs territory and/or into free zones as defined under Republic Act No. 10863, otherwise known as the Customs Modernization and Tariff Act:.